 Houseplants offer a variety of benefits including air purification and increased oxygen in our homes, but they’re also capable of beautifying an indoor space.
-Decorative houseplants can add pops of color and touches of texture to a room in your home.
-With low cost and low maintenance plants available, you can easily add floral décor to your home.
+Decorative houseplants can add pops of color and touches of texture to your home.
+With low-cost and low-maintenance plants available, you can easily add floral décor to any room.
 Let’s review a few options that will work for your home or lifestyle.

-There are often places in our homes and offices that do not get ample light and therefore are often reserved for lamps, bookshelves, etc. Luckily, there are plant varieties that grow and sometimes thrive best in low-light situations.
+There are often places in our homes and offices that do not get ample light.
+Those dark corners are often reserved for lamps and bookshelves, but some plants can fill those gaps!
+There are plant varieties that grow — and sometimes thrive — in low-light situations.

-Lucky Bamboo: This good fortune bringing plant survives well in a glass container with a base of pebbles and a few inches of water.
+- Lucky Bamboo: This plant, said to signify good fortune, does well in a glass container.
+Just add some pebbles and a few inches of water and watch it spring to life!

 Keeping houseplants watered is usually the first thing people worry about when deciding which plants to host.
-Some decorative houseplants don’t require daily watering, but grow better when watered only a few times a week.
+Some decorative houseplants don’t require daily watering.
+In fact, some will grow best when lightly watered one or two times a week.

-Peace Lily: When in need of water this flowering plant’s leaves will wilt letting you know hydration is necessary.
+- Peace Lily: When in need of water this flowering plant’s leaves will wilt.
+That lets you know know hydration is necessary.

 Popular Flowering Plants

-African Violet: Blooming year round is easy for this plant when placed on a sunny windowsill.
-Tons of colors are available which make it perfect for any décor scheme.
+- African Violet: Blooming year round is easy for this plant.
+Just place it on a sunny windowsill every few months.
+Tons of colors are available, which make it perfect for any décor scheme.

-Oxalis: Not only are the blooms colorful, but the purple hued triangular leaves are gorgeous.
-Small bulbs make dividing this plant an easy task.
+- Oxalis: Not only are the blooms colorful, but its purple hued triangular leaves are gorgeous.
+Small bulbs make dividing this plant an easy task!

-Whether you’re going for texture or color, houseplants can offer an inexpensive and low maintenance solution.
+Whether you’re going for texture or color, houseplants can offer an inexpensive and low-maintenance solution to your decorating needs!
 Visit your local garden center to learn more about which decorative houseplants would fare well in your home, as well as how much water and sunlight they need.